pyxeda/MiddleSchoolCurriculum/Chapter6/README.md

 Resize                   ->  How to resize a color image to a fixed length and width (224x224) and (16x16) and visualize it

-EdgeFilter               ->  How to apply a edge filter (like sobel) and visualize the filtered image
+EdgeFilter               ->  How to apply an edge filter (like sobel) and visualize the filtered image